kayaoglutuncay/max78000/src/system-power-clocks-reset.md

 ##### Entering SLEEP
 Entering SLEEP requires both the CM4 and RV32 to cooperate to enter SLEEP.
 Synchronization is necessary for deterministic entry into SLEEP.
 Two methods are described below, allowing either core to request entry into SLEEP.
 Both methods use the semaphore peripheral interrupt to communicate between the cores.

 If the RV32 is driving entry to SLEEP, the RV32 notifies the CM4 of a request to enter SLEEP using Multiprocessor Communications.
 The CM4 receives the notification and then sends confirmation through the semaphore peripheral to the RV32.
 The CM4 should then enter SLEEP by setting the SCR.sleepdeep field to 0 and performing a WFI or WFE instruction.
-The RV32 should then enter SLEEP by performing a WFI instruction or by setting GCR_PM.mode to 1, followed by two NOP instructions.
+The RV32 should then enter SLEEP by performing a WFI instruction or by setting <a href="#power-management-register">GCR_PM</a>.<em>mode</em> to 1, followed by two NOP instructions.

 Alternatively, the CM4 can initiate the request to enter SLEEP by sending the request to the RV32 using Multiprocessor Communications.
 The RV32 confirms the request through Multiprocessor Communications and performs a WFI instruction followed by two NOP instructions.
-The CM4 should then enter SLEEP by setting SCR.sleepdeep to 0 and performing a WFI or WFE instruction or by setting GCR_PM.mode to 1.
+The CM4 should then enter SLEEP by setting SCR.sleepdeep to 0 and performing a WFI or WFE instruction or by setting <a href="#power-management-register">GCR_PM</a>.<em>mode</em> to 1.

 *Figure 4-2: SLEEP Mode Clock Control*
 <a name="figure4-2"></a>